med-skyied/Cyber_Scan/README.md

 # Cyber Scan
 ![cyber scan main page screen shot](https://github.com/amch-med23/Cyber_scan/blob/master/imgs/cyber_scan_screen_shot.png?raw=true)

-### This is a Cyber Security project, This project is intended be a tool to get informations and analyse Targets. and will present the data in a Cyber Security Manner.
+### This is a Cyber Security project, This project is intended to be a tool to gather informations and analyse Targets. and will present the data in a Cyber Security Manner.
 This tool provides a cyber security analyst with tools to gather informations and evaluate the security aspects of a target. be it a person or a system or everything in between.

 This project provides the following services to it's users: